awillig/dcp-vardis/dcp-vardis-project/specification/dcp-changelog.md

 next.
 This is restricted to substantial changes, editorial matters such as language issues, typos or minor errors are not reported.

+## Changes for Version 1.3

+### Changes in `dcp-srp.md`

+- Now queueing mode `BP_QMODE_ONCE` is used for SRP, to help suppressing transmission of safety data when it has not been updated by applications for a while.

 ## Changes for Version 1.2

 ### Changes in `dcp-bp.md`